-In order to further harmonise the timetabling procedures between European countries, RailNetEurope (RNE) and Forum Train Europe (FTE), in cooperation with the European Rail Freight Association (ERFA), launched the project 'Redesign of the international timetabling process' (TTR).
-The basic idea behind
+RailNetEurope (RNE) and Forum Train Europe (FTE), supported by the European Rail Freight Association (ERFA) are currently working on a Timetabling and Capacity Redesign (TTR).
+The objective

-TTR is to better satisfy the needs of various applicants.
 For example, infrastructure capacity can be made available for specific purposes and will be safeguarded so that the requested capacity is better adapted to the effective use of the train path (i.e. Rolling Planning requests).

 The TTR project is being rolled out in several phases.
-Three pilot projects will take place to test the TTR components.
+Four pilot projects will take place to test the TTR components.
 Infrabel and Prorail - its Dutch counterpart - are part of the "Antwerp-Rotterdam" pilot project.
 These pilots are operative since the timetable 2020.
 The aim of the pilots is to check if the new process fulfills the expectations and to provide the possibility to work on the details and elaborate possible adjustments prior to the full implementation of the new process in Europe.

 A description of the pilot can be found in point 4.2.3.
-More information on the project is available on www.rne.eu/sales-timetabling/ttr/ as well as from the person responsible for TTR within Infrabel.
+More information on the project is available on http://ttr.rne.euas well as from the person responsible for TTR within Infrabel.
 The contact details can be found in point 1.8.1.

-1.11 Documents and applications
+1.11 Other international cooperation